Sijt-H/Arm_system/README.md

 #### Mapping
 The mapping calculates the optimal scaling factor "s" for the image and world points that are measured.
 Using the intrinsic camera parameters: camera matrix and distortion matrix, the image coordinates can be mapped to world coordinates.

+## Arduino
+The Arduino Mega is connected to the stepper driver (A4988) and controls it using two outputs, STEP and DIR.

 ## Running with ROS
 Complete the following commands to run the system using ROS.